judsonlmoore/judsonlmoore.com/_posts/travel/travel-tips/2016-01-30-negotiating-travel-at-your-job.markdown

 ---
 title:			Tips For Negotiating Travel At Your Job
 date:			2016-01-30 22:45:45 Z
 categories:		Career
 tags:			whileyoung
 author:			judsonlmoore
-excerpt: Negotiating travel policy with your work is both possible and can be beneficial for all concerned!
-Read this article for tips and best practices!
+excerpt:		Negotiating travel policy with your work is both possible and can be beneficial for all concerned.
+Read this article for tips and best practices.
 layout:			post
+image:			../assets/images/

 ---